 6. Difficulty Identifying and Expressing Emotions

-As an adult, this may manifest as:
+As an adult, this may show up as:

-7. Feeling Unworthy of Love (or Constantly Needing to Prove Yourself)
+7. Feeling Unworthy of Love, or Constantly Needing to Prove Yourself

 In adulthood, you might:

-Conclusion: How Therapy Supports Childhood Trauma Healing
+How Therapy Supports Childhood Trauma Healing

 Meet the Therapist